Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VMSS.ZoneBalance.md

 ## RECOMMENDATION

+Consider using best-effort zone balancing to maintain stability of the workload under load.

 To enhance the distribution of virtual machine scale set instances, it is recommended to use the best-effort zone balance approach.
 This configuration helps in maintaining a balanced distribution of VMs across zones while allowing flexibility during scale operations.

 ## EXAMPLES